kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-24-feyenoords-aggressive-right-center-back-positioning.md

 </figure>
 <figure>
     <img src="https://i.imgur.com/JDqpHai.jpeg">
-    <figcaption>Figure 4.2 - Thomas Beelen moves over to double-team Álvaro Morata.
+    <figcaption>Figure 4.2 - Gernot Trauner moves over to double-team Álvaro Morata.
 Atletico Madrid play the ball over the top into the open left half-space.</figcaption>
 </figure>

-When Feyenoord use a back four, the left center-back seems to be tasked to mark closely the opposition's center-forward.
+It doesn't matter if it's Beelen, Traumer, or Geertruida; the right center-back is tasked with marking closely the opposition's center-forward.
 Regardless of whether or not moving to mark the center-forward would mean there will be a large space free between the ball-side full-back or far-side center-back.

 <figure>
     <img src="https://i.imgur.com/tE4F04i.jpeg">
     <figcaption>Figure 5.1 - Lutsharel Geertruida is positioned very wide, leaving a large amount of space for Excelsior to play through.</figcaption>
 </figure>

-Geertruida likes to carry forward, and he too feels comfortable leaving a large amount of space between him and the left center-back.
+Geertruida likes to carry forward, and when he's at right center-back, there's often a lot of space between him and the left center-back.

 <figure>
     <img src="https://i.imgur.com/yXTnwL2.jpeg">